MicrosoftDocs/learn/learn-pr/azure/analyze-logs-with-kql/includes/3-list-active-machines-not-sending-logs.md

     | extend AgentType= iif(AgentType == "Direct Agent" and OSType =="Linux", "OMS", AgentType) // Changes the AgentType value from "Direct Agent" to "OMS" for Linux machines
     ```

-1. Rename the the `Version` column to `AgentVersion` for clarity, find unique combinations of agent type, agent version, and operating system type, and list all computers running each combination of agent type and agent version using the KQL `make_set()` aggregate function:
+1. Rename the the `Version` column to `AgentVersion` for clarity, and add another `summarize` line to find unique combinations of agent type, agent version, and operating system type, and list all computers running each combination of agent type and agent version using the KQL `make_set()` aggregate function:

     ```kusto
     Heartbeat // The table you’re querying